RescueSocial/Amber-Heard_Disinformation_Operations_Bots/NLU Labeling, Monitoring Cross-Platforms/README.md

 Natural Language Understanding, Processing, and Sentiment Testing across social media platforms on AH data using Scientific Methods. <br><b>NLU engines, monitoring, classifications, training.</b>

 - Twitter, Reddit.
 Instagram, YouTube, Change.org, Facebook
-- Mainy Support and Defense Data included, then testing data which is flooded with harms
+- Mainy Support and Defense Data included, Compliments, Love and then testing data which is flooded with harms
-- Instagram threat analysis includes: Both Crime | Human Trafficking analysis
+- Instagram threat analysis includes: Both Crime | Human Trafficking words analysis

 <i>Data used in NLU Testing Analysis is in /Testing Data folder</i>
 <br>Dashboard files show of using programs to run the monitoring bot.
 Monitoring js files are included.